Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Minions.md

 **Minion:** Brute (motivation: to intimidate and attack).

-**Attacks:** Individuals have an attack of 1-harm (if rat-sized) or 2-harm, (if cat-sized).
+**Attacks:** Individuals have an attack of 1-[[harm]] (if rat-sized) or 2-[[harm]], (if cat-sized).
 There aren’t any bigger ones (yet).
-If they attack as a group, then they have a 3-harm area attack.
+If they attack as a group, then they have a 3-[[harm]] area attack.
 Range is hand/intimate.

-**Harm capacity:** 7-harm will disperse the swarm.
-Each point of harm kills one or two individuals.
+**Harm capacity:** 7-[[harm]] will disperse the swarm.
+Each point of [[harm]] kills one or two individuals.

 **CHUCK THE BARTENDER**

-Chuck is the hunters’ good friend at their favorite bar, always happy to give them a couple of free drinks and to listen to them unload about their problems.
-Unfortunately, Chuck also makes a bit of extra money passing information back to the hunters’ biggest enemies.
+Chuck is [[the hunters]]’ good friend at their favorite bar, always happy to give them a couple of free drinks and to listen to them unload about their problems.
+Unfortunately, Chuck also makes a bit of extra money passing information back to [[the hunters]]’ biggest enemies.

 **Minion:** Traitor (motivation: to betray people)

 Chuck is friendly and a little too generous.
-He won’t do anything obvious against the hunters, but make him just a little nicer than he needs to be.
-And make sure that the monster hears about everything that they tell Chuck (assume the monster knows how to fill in any gaps the hunters have left out because they are talking to a civilian).
+He won’t do anything obvious against [[the hunters]], but make him just a little nicer than he needs to be.
+And make sure that the monster hears about everything that they tell Chuck (assume the monster knows how to fill in any gaps [[the hunters]] have left out because they are talking to a civilian).

 Chuck’s just a normal person.
-He doesn’t have any special powers, attacks, or armour.
+He doesn’t have any special powers, attacks, or [[armour]].

 [[Bystanders]]